babelsociety/website/content/manifesto/index.md

 Nonetheless, many think that it is not suitable anymore: too many people, too many problems.
 Colonize Mars if you want to make your existence truly meaningful!

 What we lack is perhaps introspection, a better understanding of ourselves.
 We are fortunate to exist on one of the best planets in the known universe.
 Having a life that is often difficult, full of injustices and problems that tend to crush us is not due to *where* we are, but rather to **what kind** of society surrounds us.
 Society that we ourselves have created.
-Problems that arise from within ourselves.
+Problems that arise from ourselves.

 Just as we cannot be comfortable with others until we solve the problems we carry within, we will not be able to fully enjoy all the beauty that surrounds us until we have improved the society we live in.